uptrain-ai/uptrain/README.md

 # Get started 🙌

-You can quickly get started with [Google colab here](https://colab.research.google.com/drive/1BXMMqC1Bw_LGMHtvQGJCjtQlCw6jgMxd?usp=sharing).
+You can quickly get started with [Google collab here](https://colab.research.google.com/drive/1BXMMqC1Bw_LGMHtvQGJCjtQlCw6jgMxd?usp=sharing).

 To run it in your machine, follow the steps below: